 I provide a wide variety of services, anywhere from psychoeducation about autism, to personal assistance, neurodiversity-affirming childcare, family/elder care, staff training, college/academic planning for you or a loved one, assertiveness training, life coaching, dating coaching, and even event hosting; but the capacity of what I can and will do for you is not limited to this list.
 While I am not a therapist, I have a network of therapists and other community support professionals that I can refer you to if I am unable to meet some or all of your community support needs.

 Why the “Dr.”?
 Are You A Doctor?
 Why Aren’t You A Therapist?

 I am not a doctor of any kind or provide treatment.
 “D.R.” are my initials, and in addition to the services provided, I am a comedian, and the nickname is also a reference to my YouTube psychoeducation channel.
-I am not a therapist, because I wanted to provide the services that therapists generally don’t provide and mentor children and families in ways that expand beyond the scope of therapy, by helping build community and create solutions and to be a direct part.
-Therapy is something that encourages people take a look back into things like family of origin trauma – which is something that helps to be aware of when helping you – but the goal is to help you move forward in spite of the past, and help connect you with a therapist to treat the past struggles while moving you towards where you want to be now.
+I am not a therapist, because I wanted to provide the services that therapists generally don’t provide and mentor children and families in ways that expand beyond the scope of therapy, by helping build community and create solutions and be a direct part.
+Therapy is something that encourages people to take a look back into things like family of origin trauma – which is something that helps to be aware of when helping you – but the goal is to help you move forward in spite of the past, and help connect you with a therapist to treat the past struggles while moving you towards where you want to be now.

 Our Professional Relationship

-Regardless of the nature of my role in supporting you, you can be guaranteed a uniform personalness and professionality.
+Regardless of the nature of my role in supporting you, you can be guaranteed uniform personalness and professionality.
 If and when desired, I discuss my personal experience as an autistic person and how it compares and contrast to your loved one’s experience, and what you can do for them.

 My Personal Story: Growing Up Autistic